avd-web/Fullstack-User-Authentication-Authorization-Feature/README.md

-# User-auth-module
+# User login feature (authentication and authorization)

 ___
-## "A module for authenticating and authorizing website users."
+## "A feature for authenticating and authorizing website users."
 _Made by : avd-web (https://github.com/avd-web) _
 ___

 ## User-story
 _"As a website user, I want to be able to securely log in to the website using my username and password, and be granted access to resources and functionalities based on my assigned roles, so that I can interact with the website and perform authorized actions."_